Collecting practices of the Al-Thani Family: Photography

-Saud Al-Thani bought quite important photographs collections, notably 136 vintage photographs including pieces by Alfred Stieglitz and Man Ray in 2000 and a black and white photograph by Joseph-Philibert Girault de Prangey in 2003 for £565,250, which settled a new world record.
+In 2000, Saud Al-Thani notably bought 136 vintage photographs, including pieces by Alfred Stieglitz and Man Ray, and a black and white photograph by Joseph-Philibert Girault de Prangey in 2003 for £565,250, which set a new world record at the time.

 Al-Thani's collection displayed: museums and exhibitions

-With such wide art collections, Qatar proceeds for several years to build museums and to sponsor exhibition to host them.
-It makes part of Qatar's strategy to be acknowledged as a main worldwide actor.
+Qatar has constructed several museums and sponsored exhibitions to house and display his collections of work.
+This development is part of Qatar's strategy to become more recognized culturally.